nosilver4u/ewww-image-optimizer/readme.txt

 * fixed: notice of undefined index with some configurations of the Shield security plugin
 * deprecated: PHP 5.3 support will be removed by March 2018

-= 3.6.1 =
-* fixed: bulk optimizer fails to initialize if the bulk_attachments array is set to an empty string
-* fixed: misplaced parenthesis breaks option overrides

-= 3.6.0 =
-In an effort to simplify the settings page and make room for new features, many settings have been "hidden" and/or rearranged.
-It is my hope that this will make it easier for new users to get going with EWWW IO.
-You can find more information about overriding options in the [Documentation](http://docs.ewww.io)
-* added: ability to override any boolean/integer options by defining constant of the same name
-* added: debug information included automatically with help beacon requests when debugging is enabled
-* added: use wp_raise_memory_limit (WP 4.6+) to avoid memory issues
-* added: use wp_is_ini_value_changeable (WP 4.6+) to avoid errors when raising max_execution_time
-* added: notice to use cloud version on Kinsta sites
-* changed: Better Lossless and Maximum Lossless have been combined for PNG images with more intelligent usage of advpng on the API
-* changed: resize settings moved to new tab
-* changed: various options have been removed from the settings page, but are still available via constants, see removals
-* changed: bulk optimizer will auto-adjust settings if an image fails to optimize
-* changed: bulk scanner will go into fall-back mode if the normal mode is too slow or if the image table takes longer than 5 seconds to load
-* changed: images previously compressed by TinyPNG/JPG will be skipped during bulk optimization
-* fixed: Optipng not working properly on Windows servers.
-* fixed: notice on settings and bulk pages when debug mode is disabled
-* removed: ewww_image_optimizer_delay (Bulk Delay), can be selected on the bulk page instead
-* removed: ewww_image_optimizer_optipng_level (OptiPNG level) option
-* removed: ewww_image_optimizer_pngout_level (PNGOUT level) option
-* removed: ewww_image_optimizer_disable_pngout (Disable PNGOUT) option
-* removed: ewww_image_optimizer_skip_size (Skip Small Images) option
-* removed: ewww_image_optimizer_skip_png_size (Skip Large PNG Images) option
-* removed: ewww_image_optimizer_lossy_skip_full (Exclude full-size images from lossy optimization) option
-* removed: ewww_image_optimizer_metadata_skip_full (Exclude full-size images from metadata removal) option
-* removed: ewww_image_optimizer_skip_bundle (Use System Paths) option

 = Earlier versions =
 Please refer to the separate changelog.txt file.